 Oriola-KD has identified the following principal strategic and operational risks in its business:

-- Amendments to pharmaceutical market regulations may weaken Oriola-KD’s profitability.
+• Amendments to pharmaceutical market regulations may weaken Oriola-KD’s net sales and profitability.

 The main financial risks for Oriola-KD involve currency rate, liquidity, interest rate and credit risks.
-Currency risks are the most significant financial risks in Russia and Sweden as any changes in the value of the Russian ruble and the Swedish krona will have an impact on Oriola-KD’s earnings and equity.
+Currency risks are the most significant financial risks in Sweden as any changes in the value of the Swedish krona will have an impact on Oriola-KD’s net sales, earnings and equity.

 Near-term risks and uncertainty factors

-Oriola-KD’s strategic development projects in the Russian wholesale business and the operations in Sweden involve operational risks which may have an effect on Oriola-KD’s profitability.
+Oriola-KD’s strategic development projects involve operational risks which may have an effect on Oriola-KD’s profitability.

 Oriola-KD’s long-term financing agreement contains financial covenants concerning the ratio between Oriola- KD's net debt and rolling 12-month EBITDA and the Group’s gearing ratio.
 Weakening profitability of Oriola- KD’s business operations may affect Oriola-KD's ability to meet the financial covenants contained in the financing agreement.